Psalm 91 – The Assurance Given to those Who Trust in God

 c.
 Nor shall any plague come near your dwelling: Charles Spurgeon gave remarkable testimony to a specific fulfillment of this promise:

 d.
-For He shall give His angels charge over you: This describes another way God may send His protection and care unto His people – through His angels.
-God may care for His people through His servants we know as angels, commanding them to keep and bear… up His people.
+For He shall give His angels charge over you: This describes another way God may send His protection and care unto His people – through His angels, commanding them to keep and bear…up His people.

 i.
 “The angels of God shall have an especial charge to accompany, defend, and preserve thee; and against their power, the influence of evil spirits cannot prevail.
 These will, when necessary, turn thy steps out of the way of danger; ward it off when it comes in thy ordinary path.”
 (Clarke)